howz97/howz97.github.io/cv.typ

 #link("https://www.eloqdata.com/")[*EloqData*] #h(1fr) Since 2022/11 \
 Software Engineer #h(1fr) Beijing \
 - [C++] Develop the underlying KV storage engine *EloqStore* for EloqSQL and EloqKV.
 EloqStore adopts a COW-B+Tree structure for data storage to achieve stable low-latency read performance, and combines io_uring with coroutines to maximize NVMe SSD performance.
+Supports cloud mode, stores data in S3, and uses local disks as cache.
 - [C++] Develop #link("https://www.eloqdata.com/docs/monosql-mysql-diff")[*MonoSQL*].
 MonoSQL is a stateless sql wrapper for DynamoDB, which can be regarded as a middleware between MariaDB and DynamoDB.
 - [C++] Build *EloqCDC* from scratch.
 EloqCDC is used to replicate incremental data from #link("https://www.eloqdata.com/eloqsql/introduction")[EloqSQL] to downstream platform like OLAP/Kafka
 - [C++] Build *EloqLoad* from scratch.
 A tool used for importing data at TB scale to EloqSQL quickly